rdkcmf/rdk-aamp/README.txt

-audioLatencyLogging  Enable Latency logging for Audio fragment downloads videoLatencyLogging  Enable Latency logging for Video fragment downloads iframeLatencyLogging Enable Latency logging for Iframe fragment downloads fragment-cache-length=<X>  aamp fragment cache length (defaults to 3 fragments) iframe-default-bitrate=<X> specify bitrate threshold for selection of iframe track in non-4K assets( less than or equal to X ).
+audioLatencyLogging  Enable Latency logging for Audio fragment downloads videoLatencyLogging  Enable Latency logging for Video fragment downloads iframeLatencyLogging Enable Latency logging for Iframe fragment downloads pts-error-threshold=<X> aamp maximum number of back-to-back pts errors to be considered for triggering a retune fragment-cache-length=<X>  aamp fragment cache length (defaults to 3 fragments) iframe-default-bitrate=<X> specify bitrate threshold for selection of iframe track in non-4K assets( less than or equal to X ).
 Disabled in default configuration. iframe-default-bitrate-4k=<X> specify bitrate threshold for selection of iframe track in 4K assets( less than or equal to X ).
 Disabled in default configuration.